 Specific Priorities/Systematic Reviews

-These funding programs are designed to address operational need and help answer key questions in occupational health and safety and workers' compensation.
-These grants support short-term, primary and secondary research of immediate relevance.
+This funding stream is designed to address operational need and help answer key questions in occupational health and safety and workers' compensation.
+The Specific Priorities and Systematic Reviews grants support short-term, primary and secondary research of immediate relevance.
 This research gives us the strongest scientific evidence to use when developing policy and practice.

 - Who can apply